mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 part.
 In [praca mgr] a modular web frontend framework for Tango, the TangoJS, has been presented.
 In this paper we show how to use TangoJS to develop a web-based control panel application.

-## Related work

-TODO

-# Building a web-based control panel

-In the following sections we formulate the requirements for a dynamic control panel application, provide a brief introduction to TangoJS, present selected aspects of development process and give an overview of possible deployment options.

-## Goal setting and requirements analysis

-The demo application described in this work is inspired by the SarDemo project, which is often used to demonstrate the abilities of the Sardana toolset [] on desktop installations of Tango.
-The main view of SarDemo's user interface is shown in Fig. [].
-It is a dashboard where the user can place multiple widgets representing the attributes and commands of various devices.

-*Fig. ?: SarDemo user interface.*

-A similar application for TangoJS, the *TangoJS Panel*, will help TangoJS project to gain popularity in the Tango community.
-The users should be able to test TangoJS widgets with their own Tango installation.
-The Panel application needs to be easy to deploy and should require zero configuration.
-A set of functional requirements was formulated as a guidance for development process.
-The user should be able to:

-* use Panel application with his own Tango installation (and mTango on server side),
-* browse all device servers defined in the database,
-* create interactive widgets for selected attributes of the devices,
-* place the widgets on a dashboard and move them around,
-* save and restore the layout of the dashboard.

-The web technologies are the best choice for creating dashboard-like layouts.
-TangoJS paired with a lightweight frontend framework will allow to address goals formulated above with minimal effort required.
-Technical details of implementation and architectural considerations are described later in this section.

 ## TangoJS introduction